 - I.J.3.
-The Permittee shall not store used oil in units other than tanks, containers or units subject to regulations under R315-265 or R315-264 of the Utah Administrative Code. - I.J.4 The Permittee shall label all used oil containers, tanks and, when applicable, associated piping with the words "Used Oil."
+The Permittee shall not store used oil in units other than tanks, containers or units subject to regulations under R315-265 or R315-264 of the Utah Administrative Code. - I.J.4.
+Frac tanks in which used oil is stored for more than 90 days shall be regulated as used oil storage tanks under this permit. - I.J.5.
+The Permittee shall label all used oil containers, tanks and, when applicable, associated piping with the words "Used Oil."